Takafumi Akahoshi: Ufa

 In July 2014, Akahoshi signed a three-year contract with Russian Premier League side FC Ufa, making his debut as a half-time substitute against Zenit St.Petersburg on 16 August 2014.
 After only three appearances for Ufa, Akahoshi rejoined Pogoń Szczecin on loan until the end of the 2014–15 season in February 2015.
 On 8 June 2015, Akahoshi left Ufa by mutual consent.

 Pogoń Szczecin Again

 On termination of his deal with FC Ufa Akahoshi immediately rejoined Pogoń Szczecin.

-Arema FC
+Arema

-On August 24, 2019.
+On 24 August 2019.
 Arema inaugurated Takafumi Akahoshi as the new player to replace the vacancy in their Asian foreign player slot.
 He made his debut in a 1–1 home draw against PSIS Semarang on 31 August, appearing as a second-half substitute.